barryhieu/react-native-background-geolocation/README.md

 6. Add `NSLocationWhenInUseUsageDescription` **App requires background tracking** to `Info.plist`
 7. Add `NSLocationAlwaysAndWhenInUseUsageDescription` **App requires background tracking** to `Info.plist`

-## Submitting issues

-All new issues should follow instructions in [ISSUE_TEMPLATE.md](https://raw.githubusercontent.com/mauron85/react-native-background-geolocation/master/ISSUE_TEMPLATE.md).
-A properly filled issue report will significantly reduce number of follow up questions and decrease issue resolving time.
-Most issues cannot be resolved without debug logs.
-Please try to isolate debug lines related to your issue.
-Instructions for how to prepare debug logs can be found in section [Debugging](#debugging).
-If you're reporting an app crash, debug logs might not contain all the necessary information about the cause of the crash.
-In that case, also provide relevant parts of output of `adb logcat` command.

-## Issue Hunt

-Fund your issues or feature request to drag attraction of developers.
-Checkout our [issue hunt page](https://issuehunt.io/r/mauron85/react-native-background-geolocation/issues).

 # Android background service issues